AaryaPakhale/COMET_regression_model_training_pipeline/README.md

 # COMET Regression Model Training Pipeline

-This repository contains a Jupyter Notebook that demonstrates how to train a COMET regression model from scratch using Google Colab.
+This repository contains a Jupyter Notebook that demonstrates how to train a COMET regression model from scratch on Google Colab.
 COMET (Crosslingual Optimized Metric for Evaluation of Translation) is a neural framework designed for evaluating machine translation quality by leveraging multilingual pre-trained language models. :contentReference[oaicite:0]{index=0}

 ## Overview